semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "password: ..."
 ```

-Now instead of matching everything until the end of the input file, the pattern `password: ...` will stop the match at the end of the line.
+Now instead of matching everything until the end of the target input file, the pattern `password: ...` will stop the match at the end of the line.
 In single-line mode, a regular ellipsis `...` or its named variant `$...X` cannot span multiple lines.

 Another feature of the single-line mode is that newlines in rule patterns must match literally.
 For example, the following YAML rule contains a two-line pattern: